-Pat Flynn: Hey, what's up everybody Pat Flynn here and welcome to Episode 518 of AskPat.
+Pat Flynn: Hey, what's up, everybody?
+Pat Flynn here, and welcome to Episode 518 of AskPat.
 Thank you so much for joining me today.
-As always I'm here to help you by answering your online business questions, five days a week.
-We have a great question today from Ron.
+As always, I'm here to help you by answering your online business questions, five days a week.

 All right, here's today's question from Ron.

 Ron: Hi, Pat.
 Hope you're doing well.
 My name's Ron McKeefery.
 I'm a strength conditioning coach that's worked in the NFL and major college programs.
 I have a website, ronmckeefery.com, a podcast that's ranked pretty well, and a book that just recently became a number one international bestseller as a paperback.